vilben/SmartTraffic/README.md

 pip install sumolib
 pip install traci
 pip install matplotlib
+pip install xmltodict
 ```

+_(Possibly, xmldict needs to be installed differently, depening on your OS...)._
+_See [here](https://github.com/martinblech/xmltodict) for more info._

 To generate a net from edges and nodes and what not... , run: